USDA Loan Eligibility

 On top of that, you can use both guaranteed and direct funds to pay for your closing costs.
 You can also get a USDA loan to help refinance a qualifying property.

-What Else Should I Know About USDA Loans?
+What Else Should I Know About USDA Loans and Eligibility?

 We’ve only covered USDA loans for single-family homes.
 Check out the USDA’s website to learn more about the other types of properties for which you can get a loan.
 They include: